jvmiert/laxo/readme.md

 - Need to figure out the category/attribute options for both Tiki and Lazada.
 See if they are compatible or how can map between them.

 # Tech to-do
+- Create product page
+  - Create lazada service function that retrieves the Redis stored information and saves the lazada and laxo product db models
+  - Create lazada service function that stores images
 - Make the dashboard page
   - Store that platform is connected in database - do we really need this?
   - Handle error messages in callback page